How to ensure whether your transaction is confirmed

 - Blockchain.Info.
 It is a service of wallets, which has operated since 2011.
 It allows you to track the status of transactions online, as well as different operations data.

-- Chain.so is another example of a handy online tracking service.
-It helps users to track a particular transaction online, and offers different available additional data, related to the operation.
+- Chain.so is another example of handy online tracking service.
+It helps users to track a particular transaction online and offers different available additional data, related to the operation.

 When you check a transaction confirmation, you would notice “confirmed” or “unconfirmed” notifications.
 The latter means that the transaction is still not included in the required amount of blocks.